-Discussion: Currently, the City does not operate a first-time homebuyer program. necouraging the establishment of first-time homebuyer programs, the City will seek collaboration with non-profit organizations, county agencies, and/or local lenders to design a first-time homebuyer program.
+Discussion: Currently, the City does not operate a first-time homebuyer program.
+The City will seek collaboration with non-profit organizations, county agencies, and/or local lenders to design a first-time homebuyer program.

 Responsibility: Development Services Department, City Council.